fishtree-attempt/simple-linear-regression-public-health/episodes/06-fitAndAssumptionSLR.md

 ### 5. Equal variance of errors (homoscedasticity)
 This assumption states that the magnitude of variation in the residuals is not different across the fitted values or any explanatory variable.
 Violation of this assumption can result in unreliable estimates of the standard errors of coefficients, which may impact statistical inference.
 Predictions from the model may become unreliable too.
 Transformation can sometimes be used to resolve heteroscedasticity.
 In other cases, weighted least squares can be used (not discussed in this lesson).

-For example, we can study the relationship between the residuals and the fitted values of our `Height_Weight_lm` model.
+For example, we can study the relationship between the residuals and the fitted values of our `Height_Weight_lm` model (the adult model, fit in episode 2).
 We store the residuals, fitted values and explanatory variable in a tibble named `residualData`.
 The residuals are accessed using `resid()`, the fitted values are accessed using `fitted()` and the explanatory variable (`Height`) is accessed through the `Height` column of `Weight_Height_lm$Height`.

 We create a residuals vs. fitted plot named `p1` and a residuals vs. explanatory variable plot named `p2`.
 In both of these plots, we add a line that approximately tracks the mean of the residuals across the fitted values and explanatory variable using `geom_smooth()`.
 The two plots are brought together into one plotting region using `p1 + p2`, where the `+` relies on the `patchwork` package being loaded.